lanceschi/threejs-ply-loader/README.md

 Beside some minor edits, I added an additional helper function for converting Node Buffer to ArrayBuffer (convenience-wise) and I put in place tests.

 This library was developed as a [JavaScript Module][javascript-module-url].
-The recommended use is through [dynamic imports][dynamic-import-url].
+The recommended use with CommonJS files is through [dynamic imports][dynamic-import-url].

 ## Usage